2.5 Infection Prevention and Control during care of the deceased

 Deceased individuals known or suspected to have a Hazard Group 4 infectious agent should be placed in a sealed double plastic body bag with absorbent material placed between each bag.
 The surface of the outer bag should then be disinfected with 1000 ppm av.cl before being placed in a robust sealed coffin.

 Post-mortem examination should not be performed on a deceased individual known or suspected to have Hazard Group 4 infectious agents.
-See Appendix 12 - Application of transmission based precautions to key infections in the deceased.
+See Appendix 12 Application of infection control precautions in the deceased.
 Blood sampling can be undertaken in the mortuary by a competent person to confirm or exclude this diagnosis.
 Refer to Section 2.4 for suitable PPE.

 Post-mortem examination of deceased individuals known or suspected to have been infected by transmissible spongiform encephalopathies (TSE) causing agents should be carried out in such a way as to minimise contamination of the working environment.
 See Literature review for further information.